Teaching in 2018

 LLB Well, BA (Hons) Otago, LLM Colum

-Professor Geiringer holds the Chair in Public Law and is the Director of the New Zealand Centre for Public Law.
+Professor Geiringer holds the Chair in Public Law and is one of the Directors of the New Zealand Centre for Public Law.

 Professor Geiringer has been with the Faculty of Law since July 2002.
 Her undergraduate law study was at Victoria University of Wellington, where she was the recipient (amongst other academic accolades) of the Chapman Tripp Scholarship for top law graduate (1996).
 Her postgraduate study was at Columbia Law School, New York, where she was a human rights fellow, a Fulbright Scholar, an Ethel Benjamin Scholar and a James Kent Scholar.

-Professor Geiringer has been a Visiting Professor at the University of Iowa School of Law (2004) and a Visiting Research Fellow at the Centre for Comparative Constitutional Studies, Melbourne University (2011).
-She is a New Zealand contributor to the Oxford Reports on International Law in Domestic Courts.
+Professor Geiringer has been a Visiting Professor at the University of Iowa School of Law (2004), a Visiting Research Fellow at the Centre for Comparative Constitutional Studies, Melbourne University (2011) and an O'Brien visiting fellow at McGill's Centre for Human Rights and Legal Pluralism (2016).